airdest/NB-Fixs/README.md

 Thanks a lot to Helixmod, and chiri for open sourcing 3dmigoto！

-Special thanks for SilentNightSound'GIMI for code reference and his GIMI version 3dmigoto which can make a large amount of game to enable any model fix!
+Special thanks for SilentNightSound's GIMI project for code reference.